It is probably clear to you that TPR, EVA, and rubber are some of the materials used for making footwear soles.

 What is EVA sole?

-EVA means Ethylene-vinyl Acetate.
-It is a copolymer product of ethylene and vinyl acetate.
+EVA sole is a footwear base made from a polymeric compound, Ethylene-vinyl Acetate.
+EVA is a copolymer product of ethylene and vinyl acetate.

 As such, EVA has found its application in footwear construction where shock absorption is top-notch.
 Many sneakers including Skechers feature EVA sole.

-It is best to choose shoes with EVA soles when you’re looking for running, jogging, and leisure shoes, or even training shoes.
+It is best to choose shoes with EVA soles when you’re looking for running, jogging, and leisure shoes, or even walking shoes.

 Advantages of EVA sole